-Moreover, absent any fears of crisis, few ex ante preparations were made to help improve crisis management (e.g., adequate deposit insurance, special legislation for the insolvency of financial institutions, and so on).
+Absent an analytical framework which included the possibility of crises and deep economic slumps, it is not surprising that the crisis was not commonly anticipated.
+Nor is it surprising that no policy efforts were made to prevent the crisis from happening.
+Moreover, absent any fears of crisis, few ex ante preparations were made to help improve crisis management (eg adequate deposit insurance, special legislation for the insolvency of financial institutions, etc.).
 Further, ex post crisis management was also inadequate in that each stage of the downturn was treated as the last, and recovery was constantly said to be imminent.
 By way of example, problems in the banking sector were initially treated as having to do with liquidity rather than solvency, and it was generally assumed that traditional Keynesian policy responses would suffice to restore full employment.

-Finally with respect to recent crisis management, there has been inadequate appreciation to date of the extent to which our policies have created a form of "moral hazard."
-All of the policies implemented over the last few years, however desirable in the near term, have significant downsides over a longer-term horizon.
-Not only do they make future problems both more likely and more serious, but also they reduce the effectiveness of similar policies that might become required in the future.
-In fact, recent policy measures only extend further an almost continuous expansion of the public safety net over the last two decades at least.
-Evidently, the concept of a series of "bubbles," reflecting in part the actions of policymakers themselves, is not easy to model in any formal fashion.
+Finally with respect to recent crisis management, there has been inadequate appreciation to date of the extent to which our policies have created a form of "moral hazard".
+All of the policies implemented over the last few years, however necessary in the near term, have significant down sides over a longer term horizon.
+Not only do they make future problems both more likely and more serious, but they also reduce the effectiveness of similar policies that might become required in the future.
+In fact, recent policy measures only extend further an almost continuous expansion of the public safety net over the last two decades at least3.
+Evidently, the concept of a series of "bubbles", reflecting in part the actions of policymakers themselves, is not easy to model in any formal fashion.
 Perhaps as a result, such concepts are not part of mainstream thinking about policy issues.